 That was when he somewhat regained himself.
 He had blacked out—somewhat.
 He didn’t know if one could black out while still conscious in a way.
 He didn’t know.
 He was trying to recall some matters.
 Okay, so during their conversation, Jan had exchanged numbers with them while they ate when they were all at East Shore Café last Sunday.
 Then?
 Yeah, he didn’t bother adding her because he claimed they weren’t really friends, just merely acquaintances.
 It was a joke.
 He just didn’t want to get his hopes up about Jacky.
 It was obvious if it did come down to it, he would support Jacky over Chris.
 But he knew if it came down to that, he could always ask the others for her number.
 Chris?
 He would understand Chris wouldn’t know Tang Feng’s old number.
 But the other two?
 They had no excuse not knowing.

 “Well?”
 Jan demanded as Ehlo was still lost in thoughts.

 “When did you get this number?”
 Ehlo finally managed.
 His voice was passive, not confrontational like before.
-He realized she had a right to be annoyed because he indeed did call her.
+He realized she had the right to be annoyed because he indeed did call her.
 It wasn’t her fault he was going through things.

 “About three years ago when I moved back here,” Jan said.
 “Why?”

 “Nothing,” Ehlo said.